Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Results Discussion

+In contrast to \YZGO, other reported Yb-based triangular systems, such as the delafossite material NaYbSe$_2$, display a continuum spectrum without a gap at all Q. This observation is consistent with a spinon Fermi surface state \cite{DaiPRX2021, LiPRB2017}.
+However, in \YZGO, the observed energy gap near $\Gamma$ along with the continuum spectra observed at Q = K and M are indicative of a U(1) Dirac QSL state \cite{ShermanPRB2023}.
+The thermodynamic measurements are consistent with this picture, as the magnetic specific heat data ($C_{mag}$) exhibits a $\propto T^2$ dependence for $T$ $\rightarrow$ 0 as well as $\propto T$ behavior as function of magnetic field, which are also indicative of a U(1) Dirac QSL.

 In Fig. \ref{Fig 3}d, we demonstrate the experimental dispersion of the neutron scattering intensities through constant energy slice integrated from 0.1 to 0.3 meV.
-We observe that at low energy, spectral weights are localized at the edge of the Brillouin zone, with higher intensities at the $M$ points than at the $K$ points.
-As the energy increases, the difference in intensities between $M$ and $K$ points becomes less prominent, and the intensities disperse throughout the Brillouin zone, as shown in Fig. S5.
+We observe that at low energy, spectral weights are localized at the edge of the Brillouin zone, with higher intensities at the $M$ points than at the $K$ points (see Fig. S6 a for linear cut).
+As the energy increases, the difference in intensities between $M$ and $K$ points becomes less prominent, and the intensities disperse throughout the Brillouin zone, as shown in Fig. S7.
 Moreover, the theoretical calculations in Fig. \ref{Fig 3}e agree with our experimental observations in similar energy ranges.
 The agreement between theory and experiment suggests that INS spectra of \YZGO~are sufficiently well described by the $J_1-J_2$ XXZ model without additional couplings.
-The presence of gapless modes at $K$ and $M$ while having a gap near $\Gamma$ strongly favors a U(1) Dirac QSL ground state over either a spinon Fermi surface or the effects of disorder.
+The presence of what appears to be gapless modes at $K$ and $M$ while having a gap near $\Gamma$ strongly favors a U(1) Dirac QSL ground state over either a spinon Fermi surface or the effects of disorder.